sourcegraph/learn/posts/how-to-troubleshoot-javascript-invalidcodepoint.md

 Now that we have been able to reproduce the error, let's go over possible solutions.

-## Check before accessing
+## Check before passing

-We can avoid this exception being raised by checking the value of the codePoint inside of an `if-statement`.
+We can avoid the exception by checking the value of the codePoint inside of an `if-statement`.

 ```javascript
 var codePoint=1114111;